rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

     {{"{{/if"}}}}
 </template>
 {% endhighlight %}
-in post template we have created a simple state called **editing** where user is editing the content of the post..
+in post template we have created a simple state called **editing** where the user is editing the content of the post..

 if editing is set to true we are going to display an input box to change the content, otherwise a list of posts with a delete button.